The 11 Biggest Food Flops Of All Time

 Fatal flaw: Pepsi A.M. fizzled out within one year.
 There was no specific demand for a breakfast cola-drink, and the name proved limiting to product sales.
 Plus, it didn't taste that good steaming hot.

-Just like peanut butter and jelly or spaghetti and meatballs, cereal and milk were made for each other.
+Just like peanut butter and jelly, peas and carrots, Justin Bieber and a golden voice, cereal and milk were made for each other.
 So why wouldn't it make sense to sell them together?
 That was the idea behind Kellogg's Breakfast Mates -- small boxes of Kellogg's cereal in a plastic bowl packaged with a 4-oz. serving of milk in an aseptic box (like Parmalat) and a plastic spoon.

 In theory, the portable cereal kits were designed to increase convenience and make it easier for kids to fix breakfast themselves (because cereal and milk are a lot of ingredients to remember).